Hand and/or wrist injuries | Medical Council of Canada

 Rationale

 Hand and/or wrist injuries are common problems.
-The impact of the injury on function depends upon the severity of the original injury, the initial care, and rehabilitation.
+The impact of the injury on function depends on the severity of the original injury, initial care, and rehabilitation.

 Causal Conditions